mijdavis2/docker-nu-atlantis/README.md

 - **full**: This is the default image.
 Includes additional tooling and 3rd party providers, e.g. [credstash](https://github.com/fugue/credstash)
 - **base**: Includes only the base tool-set.

+**Before using Atlantis and the code in this repository please make sure that you have read and understood the security implications described in the [official Atlantis documentation](https://www.runatlantis.io/docs/security.html).**

 ## Compatibility